ellis882/NuBiQ-quiz-online-mp2/README.md

 ## Features

-    -   Responsive on all device sizes
+-   Collapsed sidebar where you can link to the different sections of the page and Logo.

+-   The Landing page with a picture and text which quiz topic you can play.

+-   Three different boxes to play the quiz:
+     The first is the Start box where you can start to play and see how many questions you need to answer.
+     The second box is where you answer the questions with the options and the little circles to see how many right and wrong you have.
+     Finally you have the Result box where you see the result and the pop up box that thanks you for playing and let you know you can subscribe.

+-   The subscribe section where you can submit your name and email to get the Newsletter.

+-   The footer shows the icons of the social media links.

-    -   Interactive elements like the sidebar for navigation, the quiz boxes and pop up box after playing, and the subscribe     button with a form to submit.
+-   Interactive elements like the sidebar for navigation.
+        The quiz boxes and pop up box after playing and the subscribe button with a form to submit.
         In the footer you can find the social media links.

    ### Features left to implement in the future

 -   Submit name and email to receive a Newsletter and stay updated with new quizzes every week.

 -   Every week there will be a new type of quiz to play with another subject.

-    -   The quiz is made that you just change the questions for a new quiz (in the file questions.js) and change the text on the landing page and the image of the newsletter section.
+-   The quiz is made so that you can change the questions for a new quiz (in the file questions.js) every week.

 ## Technologies Used